OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 Specifically, hard forks are caused by additions to block code that causes a new path with an upgraded blockchain.
-This fork causes two paths in the blockchain to appear for miners.
+This fork causes two paths in the blockchain to appear for miners or validators.
 A fork like this can occur in any form of cryptocurrency that is based on blockchain.
 When a fork occurs, the miners, validators, and forgers of a